aindilis/gourmet-formalog-standalone/README.md

 ## 🚀 Getting Started

-Gourmet (development version, not yet ready for real use) is now available via Docker Hub: `docker pull adougher9/gourmet-formalog-standalone`
+Gourmet (development version, not yet ready for real use) is now available via Docker Hub ( https://hub.docker.com/r/adougher9/gourmet-formalog-standalone ) and installable via the following command:

+`docker pull adougher9/gourmet-formalog-standalone`

-For detailed installation instructions, please see the [INSTALL.md](INSTALL.md) file.
+For the original detailed installation instructions, please see the [INSTALL.md](INSTALL.md) file.

 To learn more about meal planning and related resources, visit our [Meal Planning Resources](https://frdcsa.org/~andrewdo/WebWiki/MealPlanningResources.html) and/or [Gourmet Reference Manual](https://github.com/aindilis/gourmet-formalog-standalone/blob/main/GourmetReference.md) pages.